MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/create-the-sharepoint-server-subscription-edition-farm-for-a-database-attach-upgrade.md

 ## Configure service applications
 <a name="configfarm"> </a>

 You must create the service applications on your new farm before you upgrade your content databases.
-There are some service applications that can be upgraded from SharePoint Server 2019 to SharePoint Server Subscription Edition.
+There are some service applications that can be upgraded from SharePoint Server 2019 and SharePoint Server 2016 to SharePoint Server Subscription Edition.
 The steps in [Install SharePoint Server Subscription Edition](../install/install-overview-spserver-se.md) describe how to use the Farm Configuration Wizard to enable all service applications.
 However, you should not use the Farm Configuration Wizard to enable the service applications that you want to upgrade.

 The following service applications can be upgraded by performing a services database upgrade: